About My Best Chocolate Chip Cookie Cake Recipe

 In a pinch, if you only have unsalted butter on hand, don’t worry!
 Simply follow the recipe.
 There’s no need to increase the amount of salt in the cookie dough.
 If you only have salted butter on hand, feel free to use it in the frosting recipe.
 But don’t say I didn’t warn you if you find it to be too salty and weird!
 You may also want to skip the “pinch of salt” I instruct you to use.

-- The easiest way to spread the cookie dough across the skillet is to use a stiff rubber spatula, a wooden spoon, or even your hands to press the dough into the pan.
+- The easiest way to spread the cookie dough across the skillet is to use a stiff rubber spatula, a wooden spoon, or even your hands (like I did!) to press the dough into the pan.
 Don’t dump the cookie dough all at once into the center of the pan!
 Instead, transfer the dough bit by bit, pressing it into the pan as you go.
 Doing so will make it easier to get it across the pan, I promise.

 Ingredients